linked-db/linked-ql/README.md

 To run:

-+ Use `linkedql migrate` to walk through your staged local changes and interactively perform a migration on your database.
++ Use `linkedql migrate` to walk through your staged local changes and interactively perform a migration against your database.
 + Use `linkedql rollback` to walk through the latest savepoint at each database and interactively perform a rollback.
 + Use `linkedql leaderboard` to just view the latest savepoint at each database.